Mutual Information Bounded by Fisher Information

 To show the usefulness of our bounds, we apply them to a case study in quantum metrology.
-Quantum metrology \cite{giovannetti2006quantum,Paris2009,giovannetti2011advances,Toth2014,demkowicz2015optical,Schnabel2016,degen2017quantum,Pezze2018,Pirandola2018} is the study of how quantum effects such as entanglement \cite{giovannetti2006quantum} or squeezing \cite{maccone2020squeezing} can be used to enhance the precision of the measurement of a parameter $\varphi$ of a quantum system.
-In the noiseless case, it is easy to show that the ultimate limit in precision when the system is sampled $N$ times, the Heisenberg scaling $\Delta\varphi\propto 1/N$, can be achieved only using quantum effects, except in the trivial case in which a single probe samples the system repeatedly and is measured only once.
-Instead, classical strategies are limited to the standard quantum limit (SQL) $\Delta\varphi\propto1/\sqrt{N}$ of the central limit theorem.
+Quantum metrology \cite{giovannetti2006quantum,Paris2009,giovannetti2011advances,Toth2014,demkowicz2015optical,Schnabel2016,degen2017quantum,Pezze2018,Pirandola2018} is the study of how quantum effects such as entanglement \cite{giovannetti2006quantum} or squeezing \cite{maccone2020squeezing} can be used to enhance the precision of the measurement of a parameter $\var$ of a quantum system.
+In the noiseless case, it is easy to show that the ultimate limit in precision when the system is sampled $N$ times, the Heisenberg scaling $\Delta\var\propto 1/N$, can be achieved only using quantum effects, except in the trivial case in which a single probe samples the system repeatedly and is measured only once.
+Instead, classical strategies are limited to the standard quantum limit (SQL) $\Delta\var\propto1/\sqrt{N}$ of the central limit theorem.
 In the noisy case~\cite{fujiwara2008fibre,kolodynski2010phase,escher2011general,demkowicz2012elusive,knysh2014true,demkowicz2014using,demkowicz2017adaptive,zhou2021asymptotic,kurdzialek2022using} the situation is much more complicated, and, even though typically in the asymptotic regime of large $N$ the Heisenberg scaling cannot be achieved anymore, one can still obtain quantum enhancements by large factors.
-Most of these results have been obtained using Fisher information techniques, such as the quantum Cramer-Rao bound ~\cite{fujiwara2008fibre,escher2011general,demkowicz2012elusive,knysh2014true,demkowicz2014using,demkowicz2017adaptive,zhou2021asymptotic,kurdzialek2022using}. {As we show below, our new bounds allow us to transfer the highly sophisticated results on FI in the presence of noise to the MI in a simple way.
-In the noisy case, this provides a nontrivial bridge between local and global quantum estimation strategies.}
+Most of these results have been obtained using Fisher information techniques, such as the quantum Cramer-Rao bound ~\cite{fujiwara2008fibre,escher2011general,demkowicz2012elusive,knysh2014true,demkowicz2014using,demkowicz2017adaptive,zhou2021asymptotic,kurdzialek2022using}.
+As we show below, our new bounds allow us to transfer the highly sophisticated results on FI in the presence of noise to the MI in a simple way.
+In the noisy case, this provides a nontrivial bridge between local and global quantum estimation strategies.
+Besides quantum metrology, our result may be used to bound channel capacity in quantum communication.